K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

     ```

-2. Deploy the service added On-Demand-Service (On-Demand-Service-Redis)
+2. You can deploy the service added On-Demand-Service (On-Demand-Service-Redis).
 To deploy the On-Demand-Service that has added the service, you can proceed with deployment by setting the properties required for the service and adding it to the manifest.yml.